 If you are approved for reinstatement, you will be admitted and placed on academic warning.
-You may also be required to meet additional conditions, such as working with a coach or tutor or enrolling in specific courses.
-You must earn a 2.0 or higher to avoid academic probation.
+You may also be required to meet additional conditions, such as working with an advisor, success coach, or tutor or enrolling in specific courses.
+You must earn a term GPA of 2.0 or higher to avoid academic probation.

-If you have questions about the reinstatement process, speak with an academic advisor or email reinstatements@umgc.edu.
+If you have questions about the reinstatement process, speak with an advisor or a success coach or email reinstatements @umgc.edu.